Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 • ADHD medication

-Under NHS Right to Choose Legislation, the referral form must be completed by an NHS registered GP.
+Under NHS Right to Choose Legislation, the referral form must be completed by an NHS registered GP or a locally agreed interface referrer.

 Our Right to Choose assessments are conducted via secure video calls, combining accessibility and high clinical standards while allowing patients to remain in their familiar home environment.